-You’ll then exit through the souvenir shop, where you’ll find even more merchandise for sale.
+You’ll also find merchandise for sale in the souvenir shop.
 For instance, there are hats, t-shirts, mugs, and other FlyOver-themed products.

 And if you want to ride again, you don’t need to go to the front of the FlyOver building.
 Instead, you can buy your tickets at the souvenir shop or photo counter.

-Below are some questions guests often have about the ultimate flying ride in Las Vegas.
+Below are some questions guests often have about the flying ride.

-Which Ride Is Better – The Real Wild West Or Iceland?
+Which Ride Is Better – Wonders Of The American West Or Iceland?

 Both are phenomenal rides, and you can’t go wrong with either one.

-I enjoyed the scenery of The Real Wild West because I was familiar with a lot of the locations.
+I enjoyed the scenery of the American West because I was familiar with a lot of the locations.
 And I loved flying over Las Vegas Boulevard, too.
-So if you’re looking for a “Soaring Over Las Vegas” experience, you’ll want to check out The Real Wild West ride.
+So if you’re looking for a “Soaring Over Las Vegas” experience, you’ll want to check out the Wonders of the American West ride.

 The Iceland ride is breathtaking, though.
 And unless you’ve been to Iceland before, you’ll get to see sights you’ve never seen.
 Additionally, Iceland is the more thrilling ride of the two.
 There are lots of dives, and it feels much faster.
 I may have even let out a few (quiet) screams on this one!

 If budget and time allow, I highly recommend going on both.
-But I’d suggest riding Wild West first and then Iceland.
+But I recommend riding American West first and then Iceland.
 That way, you’ll build up to the faster ride.
-(You can tell the FlyOver attendant at the door which ride you’d like to go on first.)
+(You can tell the attendant at the door which ride you’d like to go on first.)

-And if you don’t want to commit to two rides without trying one first, you can ride again for $21.
+And if you don’t want to commit to two rides without trying one first, you can always buy another ticket after you’re done.